We offer a series of recorded webinars for your students to learn more about Oxford.

-- A general introduction to the University of Oxford, including making an application
+A comprehensive introduction to the University of Oxford

 We publish many articles on Medium about the University's current research that can give students a sense of how our academic research impacts upon society.

 Students can also enjoy an insight into what it's like to study at Oxford by exploring our free podcasts and videos.
 These include public lectures covering a wide range of subjects, plus teaching resources, interviews with leading academics, and more.

 You can find answers to the questions most frequently asked by counsellors and teachers in our advice section.
 Similarly, our guide for applicants also has comprehensive information about all stages of the Oxford admissions process.
 If you have a query that is not covered here or in our applying to Oxford pages, please contact us.

 James Brown, International Student Recruitment Manager

 James leads the team and is primarily responsible for undergraduate recruitment across Asia and the Middle East & Gulf regions.
 Prior to working at Oxford, James managed student recruitment across most regions of the world at the London School of Economics & Political Science (LSE), where he also gained his Master’s degree, as well as held roles as a country researcher in the UK Civil Service and in educational NGO's and schools across the Americas, Asia and New Zealand.

 Alice is responsible for undergraduate recruitment across the Americas, with a particular focus on North America.
 Alice studied both her BA (Hons) and Master’s degrees at Oxford, in New College and Worcester College respectively.
 This combined with her professional experience in Admissions and Outreach at St Hugh’s College, and then Exeter College, both in Oxford, means that Alice has an excellent understanding of the University as a whole.